 You just saw your doctor and you’ve been given an anxiety diagnosis.
 But what does that mean?
 You have no idea what to do next.

-Here are 5 things to think about that just might be important food for thought.
+Here are 5 things to know if you’ve been given an anxiety diagnosis.
+They just might be important food for thought.

 What Is Anxiety?

-Maybe you aren’t exactly surprised your doctor said you have anxiety.
+You might not have been exactly surprised your doctor diagnosed you with anxiety.
 You’ve lived with a lot of stress for a long time.
 Tried to tell yourself you’re just a high strung person.
 Or have a sensitive stomach.
 But, the symptoms can be so bad at times.
 Being told you actually have a “real thing” could be a relief.
 But, what is anxiety anyway?

 - Feeling nervous, restless or tense